 To ensure consistency at scale, teams track metrics including Bias Detection Rate (BDR), Explainability Index, and Inter-Rater Reliability (IRR).
 This provides additional signals for identifying inconsistencies across outputs and model versions.

-Human validation produces governance artifacts that QA leads and compliance teams can act on.
-This includes issue patterns, override rates, severity trends, repeat failures, and sprint-level readiness signals.
+Human validation produces governance artifacts that QA leads and compliance teams can act on, such as validation reports, audit logs, override records, severity trends, and sprint-level readiness signals.

 In regulated environments, validation must be structured, recorded, and demonstrably acted upon to meet audit and compliance requirements.

 GAT insight: A leading conversational AI platform used our AI GroundTruth to evaluate their system before launch to identify cultural misalignments and trust-breaking moments.
-Resolving these issues reduced responsible AI risk, protected user trust, and accelerated time-to-market by approximately six weeks.
+This resulted in reduced responsible AI risk, improved user trust, and a faster time-to-market by approximately six weeks.

 Human validation enables teams to assess aspects of AI behavior that are difficult to measure through automated evaluation alone.